explosion-mental/wallust/docs/contribute.md

 ## TODOs
 Some food for thought.

-For more, grep the src for TODO `rg TODO`

 - `wallust init`, which will scan your system for common aplication in which there is an avaliable theme template at [wallust-templates](https://codeberg.org/explosion-mental/wallust-templates).
  If so, it will automatically fetch those templates, add it in your toml config and configure accorndingly.

-- Investigate more about woodpecker stuff.
+Make it interactive.

 - Allow to have more than 6 (MIN_COLS) passed to `palettes`.
 This requires some comunication to be exchanged between `ColorSpace <-> Palette` modules.